Ensembl/ensembl-client/src/ensembl/doc/architecture/decisions/0016-server-side-rendering.md

 Under review.

 ## Definitions
-- **Server-Side Rendering** means generating HTML string representation of a web page on the server.
+- **Server-Side Rendering** means generating an HTML string representation of a web page on the server.
 The HTML string is sent over to the web browser, where it is parsed into a DOM tree and displayed on user's screen.
+The HTML string can be generated on the server dynamically during every request, or once during the build time.
+The latter is known as pre-rendering, or static site generation.
 - **Client-Side Rendering** means building the DOM tree of a web page directly in the browser, by executing a script that the browser receives from the server.

 ## Context
 As of the time of writing this document, the new Ensembl site is rendered entirely client-side, which means that no matter which page is requested, the browser always receives the same minimal html payload with a link to the bootstrap javascript file.
-That file, in its turn, will trigger the download of the rest of javascript files, which will then fetch the necessary data and render the page.
+That file, in its turn, will trigger the download of the rest of the required javascript files, which will then fetch the necessary data, and render the page.

 ## Motivation
 ### Shortcomings of client-side rendering
 #### Loss of control over HTTP status codes
-With client-side rendering, the browser always gets the same html file that comes in a response with an HTTP status code `200: OK`.
+With client-side rendering, the browser always gets the same html file, in a response with an HTTP status code `200: OK`.
 Thus, there is no way to signal, from the server, the intent to redirect the browser to a different page (300-range codes) or to message that the requested page does not exist (400-range errors).

 _**Note:** Use of improper http status codes can negatively impact search engine ranking.
-Google’s recommended solution for avoiding what it calls "soft 404 errors" (404-error pages with status code 200) is either to use javascript to send the browser to an actual 404-error page, or to add a `<meta name="robots" content="noindex">` tag in order to prevent the bot from indexing such a page._
+Google’s recommended solution for avoiding what it calls "soft 404 errors" (404-error pages with status code 200) is either to use javascript to send the browser to a different url with an actual 404-error page, or to add a `<meta name="robots" content="noindex">` tag in order to prevent search engine's web crawler from indexing the page._

 #### Negative impact on search engine discoverability and ranking
-While Google is very open about the capabilities of the modern version of Googlebot (Google’s web crawler), which can execute client-side javascript, we do not know to what extent other web crawlers can do the same.
+While Google is very open about the capabilities of the modern version of its web crawler (Googlebot), which can execute client-side javascript, we do not know to what extent other web crawlers can do the same.

 ##### Experiment (conducted in September 2020)
 HGNC's site `genenames.org` is an Angular-based site, with its metadata tags filled in dynamically in the browser.
-The html layout returned from the server has the following metatags (note that they are empty and contain Angular bindings to be activated when Angular gets loaded in):
+The html layout returned from the server has the following metatags (note that they are empty and contain Angular bindings to be activated after Angular is loaded in):

 ```html
 <title ng-bind="vm.headTitle"></title>